KazKozDev/researchify/README.md

 ---
 <div align="center">
-From Barcelona with ❤️ by KazKozDev
+From Bcn with ❤️ by KazKozDev